What's it all about?

 The 'science' in 'Concatenation Science Communication' primarily (but not solely) includes:-

 - biosphere science

 - energy and climate change science

 with genre arts)

 Jonathan's academic background is both multi' and inter-disciplinary with two degrees in environmental science.
 He has for around a quarter of a century worked with, as well as for, UK learned and professional scientific bodies.
 After a pre-college period as a Research Council institute technician, a college work placement year with an NGO, and a few years in the biomedical sector, he was for 15 years with the Institute of Biology; including several as its Head of Publications and then for several more as its Head of Science Policy and Books.
 Today he is independently working with, and for, a range of organizations on individual ventures as well as for himself with science writing.
-He is a chartered biologist, a Fellow of the Geological Society and a member of the British Ecological Society.
+He is a chartered biologist (well, was prior to retirement), a Fellow of the Geological Society and a member of the British Ecological Society.